 2400 years went by before somebody else tried the darn thing again, at the inaugural Olympics of the modern era in Athens 1896.
 Then, after Boston took up the mantel in 1897, the event, while still a major challenge, was eventually stripped of its ‘maybe you’re going to die doing it’ element.
 It took time, but by the late 1970s the sport actually boomed, giving people everywhere a healthy goal and lifestyle purpose.

-That’s the thing about a consensus belief, it’s readily accepted until the moment it’s not.
+That’s the thing about a consensus belief.
+It’s readily accepted until the moment it’s not.
 Such is the scientific method and the manner of progress where observation and experimentation lead to the formulation and testing of hypotheses, and thus does evidence accumulate and knowledge expand.
-Of course, there are always science deniers, the proudly lunkheadish, but people generally accept what the data indicates.
+Of course, there are always science deniers, the proudly lunkheadish, but people generally accept what the data shows.

-It was not long ago when a school of thought held that trying to break four minutes in the mile was as physically dangerous as trying to break the sound barrier in flight, another thought-to-be-impossible endeavor.
+It wasn’t that long ago when a school of thought held that trying to break four minutes in the mile was as physically dangerous as trying to break the sound barrier in flight, another thought-to-be-impossible endeavor.

 There was a perverse car-crash appeal to such danger.
 That “playing at the edge” was the mindset for what a long, hard running effort might bring about.